ro31337/jquery.ns-autogrow/README.md

 vertical | (true/false) - Enable/Disable vertical autogrow (true by default)
 horizontal | (true/false) - Enable/Disable horizontal autogrow (true by default)
 postGrowCallback | Post grow callback.
 Executes after dimensions of textarea have been adjusted. flickering | (true/false) - Enable/Disable flickering.
-If flickering is disabled, extra line will be added to textarea (true by default)
+If flickering is disabled, extra line will be added to textarea.
+Flickering is _enabled_ by default.

 There are few more options reserved for debugging purposes.
 All debugging options start with `debug` prefix: